 Founder of the Vedanta Society of Northern California

 Within three months, Swamiji had introduced the profound philosophy of Vedanta to the Bay Area—and it took root here.
 Shortly before he left San Francisco, he wrote a letter to a brother monk, Swami Abhedananda, saying, “I am trying my best to get one of you for a flying visit to this coast; it is a great country for Vedanta.”
 And by the time of his farewell meeting with his students he had decided to send Swami Turiyananda as his successor, humbly saying, “I will send you another, greater than I, one who lives what I talk about.”

 In 1899 and 1900, when Swamiji was in California, his brother disciples Saradananda, Abhedananda, and Turiyananda were teaching Vedanta on the East Coast at the New York Vedanta Society.
 During this time, many enthusiastic members, including Swamiji himself, yearned for a secluded place to practice spiritual disciplines away from the city.
-As a result, Miss Boock, a Los Angeles devotee, offered Swamiji some property in northern California for this purpose, which he accepted, thinking it could be used as a retreat.
+As a result, Miss Boock, a member of the New York Vedanta Society, offered Swamiji some property in northern California for this purpose, which he accepted, thinking it could be used as a retreat.

 Swami Turiyananda arrived in San Francisco on July 26, 1900, and after a week he, with about ten Vedanta students, set out for the property in the desolate San Antonio Valley.
 Shanti Ashrama, as he named it, became his headquarters for nearly eighteen months of his two-year stay in California, which he spent there chanting, meditating, and teaching.